developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - ***Set ON/OFF Thresholds*** configures the ON/OFF thresholds that is used when the Heater is Enabled.
 When this value is specified, then the following Managed Configurations must also be specified:

-    - **Power Configuration - Heater On Threshold** must be specified to set the threshold temperature below which the Heater will automatically be turned on.
+    - **Power Configuration - Heater On Threshold** must be specified to set the threshold temperature below which the Heater is automatically turned on.

-    - **Power Configuration - Heater Off Threshold** must be specified to set the threshold temperature above which the Heater will automatically be turned off.
+    - **Power Configuration - Heater Off Threshold** must be specified to set the threshold temperature above which the Heater is automatically turned off.